learnlafayette/LEaRN-Outreach/workshops/LPSS/LPSS_teacher_training-20180203.md

 3. Search for the following text: "Lafayette Middle".

-There should be 6 rows in the Thing-Datastream worksheet that contain the words "Lafayette" and "Middle" (rows 218-223).
-Row 218 represents the location of the simulated Thing installed at Lafayette Middle; column K shows the same coordinates that were displayed for this Thing in the dashboard (except with the longitude listed first, and the latitude listed second).
-Row 219 contains all of the fields of the ozone Datastream for the Lafayette Middle Thing.
-There are many other fields in this Datastream, but for now we're only interested in the ID, which you can find in column P (which is named Value Datastreams @iot.id).
+There should be 6 rows in the Thing-Datastream worksheet that contain the words "Lafayette" and "Middle" (rows 176-181).
+Row 176 represents the location of the simulated Thing installed at Lafayette Middle; column I shows the same coordinates that were displayed for this Thing in the dashboard (except with the longitude listed first, and the latitude listed second).
+Row 177 contains all of the fields of the ozone Datastream for the Lafayette Middle Thing.
+There are many other fields in this Datastream, but for now we're only interested in the ID, which you can find in column M (which is named Value Datastreams @iot.id).

 The ID for the ozone Datastream of the Lafayette Middle Thing is 37.
 We will use this ID in the next step.